Frequently Asked Questions

 This likely means that there is a loose cable.
-Check to make sure the cable is fully inserted into FlexDoctor as well as both electrodes.
+Check to make sure the cable is fully inserted into your FlexDoctor as well as both electrodes.

 How do I care for my electrodes?

 To care for your electrodes, use them as intended.
-Make sure you put them back on the protective liner after each use and place them back in their bag.
+Make sure you put them back on the protective sheet after each use and place them back in their bag.
 Avoid using them on oily skin.
 Avoid storing them in a warm, humid space.
 When the gel on the electrode starts to wear off it is time to replace them.
 Electrodes typically last for around 20 uses.